HomeTentsTents by SizeThe 10 Best 8 Person Tents for Family Camping – 2026

 9.3

-The 9-person model can fit two queen-sized mattresses and has a room divider for added privacy between the two.
+The 9-person model fits two queen-sized air mattresses and includes a room divider for privacy between sleeping areas.
+You can also squeeze in 4 adults and 2–3 kids without feeling cramped.

 Pros:

-• Bottom air vents keep the whole group cool at night
+• Adjustable floor vents keep the whole group cool without sacrificing warmth in cold weather

 Cons:

-Best for: large groups that want an easy-to-use tent with tons of space.
+Best for: large groups that want a roomy, easy-to-pitch tent with minimal setup hassle.

 Check Price On Amazon